 Recently, I launched this new Market Spotlight feature on the WritersMarket.com blog.
 Every Monday, I plan on spotlighting a certain segment of the market that we list in the Writer’s Market books and on WritersMarket.com.
-Since we have our third annual Writer’s Digest Mystery/Thriller online conference coming up this weekend, let’s look at a few mystery book publishers.
+Since we have our fourth annual Writer’s Digest Mystery/Thriller online conference coming up soon, let’s look at a few mystery book publishers.

 Since 1921, Writer’s Market has been helping freelance writers get published and get paid for their writing, whether by finding magazines, book publishers, literary agents, contests, and more markets.
 In 2000, the team launched WritersMarket.com, and now freelancers can access more listings that are updated throughout the year.

 The great thing about Writer’s Market Deluxe Edition is that writers get the same printed version of Writer’s Market they love along with an activation code for a one-year subscription to WritersMarket.com.
 And the 2018 edition is now available for pre-order.

 Mystery Book Publishers

 What makes a good mystery?
 A grand crime?
 Kooky suspects?
 Plot twists that keep the reader guessing?
 Yes to all of this and more!
 If you’ve written a mystery, there’s no mystery where to find book publishers and agents that handle this genre.